BJankow/hackster.io-AI-video-narration-for-visually-impaired/README.md

 ### Prompt Construction (examples with results)

 Correct prompt is crucial to obtain desired descriptions.
-This section shows examples of prompts and descriptions that were results.
+This section shows examples of prompts with results (descriptions).
 Its aim is to visualise the process of creating desired prompt.

 #### 1. The most basic prompt